Alaya High: Acting

 High made her acting debut in 2019 when she did minor voice roles for the movie, The Lego Movie 2: The Second Part, and collaborated on the theme song for the film's soundtrack, Catchy Song, with rapper T-Pain and producer Dillon Francis.
 In 2020, she signed a deal with Nickelodeon to develop original multi-platform programming, music initiatives, and build a consumer product business catering to children and teens, and highlighting young actors and creative artists.
-As a part of this deal, High was given her own television series on Nickelodeon, That Girl Lay Lay (2021-2024), where she played as an artificially intelligent avatar on a phone app that comes to life as a human teen girl, when the owner of the phone, Sadie, wishes she had a friend who could help her stand out and be more outgoing in her high school career and social life.
-The show premiered on Nickelodeon on September 23, 2021, and was renewed for a second season on January 28, 2022.
-It premiered July 14, 2022.
+As a part of this deal, High was given her own television series on Nickelodeon, That Girl Lay Lay (2021–2024), where she played as an artificially intelligent avatar on a phone app that comes to life as a human teen girl, when the owner of the phone, Sadie, wishes she had a friend who could help her stand out and be more outgoing in her high school career and social life.
+The show premiered on Nickelodeon on September 23, 2021, and was renewed for a second season on January 28, 2022, until the show finally ended in 2024.
 High has also guest starred in other Nickelodeon series such as Side Hustle, Tyler Perry's Young Dylan, and Danger Force.

+Following the conclusion of her television series, Alaya High has focused on building a presence on social media platforms such as Instagram and TikTok, and has shifted her focus toward creating rap and hip hop music for a broader young adult audience.
+She also currently stars in the Disney Channel series Vampirina: Teenage Vampire as of 2025.